heuer/segno/docs/serializers.rst

 Available serializers
 ---------------------

-SVG
-    Scalable Vector Graphics (SVG).
-The serializer provides all default features (scale, border, color and background color) and many more to customize the output, see :ref:`SVG <svg>` for details.
-SVGZ (compressed SVG) is supported as well.

-PNG
-    Portable Network Graphics (PNG).
-The serializer provides all default features (scale, border, color and background color) and a few more to customize the output, see :ref:`PNG <png>` for details.
+ANSI
+    ANSI escape code.
+The serializer supports the border keyword, only.
+    See :ref:`ANSI <ansi>` for details.

 EPS
     Encapsulated PostScript (EPS).
 The serializer provides all default features (scale, border, color and background color), see :ref:`EPS <eps>` for details.

+LaTeX
+    LaTeX / PGF/TikZ.
+The serializer provides no background color, but all other default features (scale, border, color) are supported, see :ref:`LaTeX <latex>` for details.

+PAM
+    Portable Arbitrary Map (PAM).
+The serializer provides all default features (scale, border, color and background color), see :ref:`PAM <pam>` for details.

+PBM
+    Portable Bitmap (PBM).
+The serializer does not support any coloring, but the common featurs like scale and border are supported, see :ref:`PBM <pbm>` for details.

 PDF
     Portable Document Format (PDF).
 The serializer provides all default features (scale, border, color and background color), see :ref:`PDF <pdf>` for details.

+PNG
+    Portable Network Graphics (PNG).
+The serializer provides all default features (scale, border, color and background color) and a few more to customize the output, see :ref:`PNG <png>` for details.

+SVG
+    Scalable Vector Graphics (SVG).
+The serializer provides all default features (scale, border, color and background color) and many more to customize the output, see :ref:`SVG <svg>` for details.
+SVGZ (compressed SVG) is supported as well.

 TXT
     Text output.
 The serializer does not support any scale or color, but the character for the dark and white modules may be specified via `color` and `background`, see :ref:`TXT <txt>` for details.

-PBM
-    Portable Bitmap (PBM).
-The serializer does not support any coloring, but the common featurs like scale and border are supported, see :ref:`PBM <pbm>` for details.

-PAM
-    Portable Arbitrary Map (PAM).
-The serializer provides all default features (scale, border, color and background color), see :ref:`PAM <pam>` for details.

-LaTeX
-    LaTeX / PGF/TikZ.
-The serializer provides no background color, but all other default features (scale, border, color) are supported, see :ref:`LaTeX <latex>` for details.

 XBM
     X BitMap (XBM).
 The serializer does not support any coloring, but scale